The Trauma-Focused Recovery (TFR) Model

 TFR isn't a replacement for treatment.
 It's the missing architecture that connects stabilization to resolution.

 When people receive safety, understanding, and a clear path into trauma processing, relapse stops looking like a character flaw and starts looking like what it almost always is: a predictable outcome when the underlying driver was never addressed.
-Recovery becomes more humane, more aligned with what the neuroscience has shown for decades, and far more likely to hold.
+Recovery becomes more humane, more aligned with the neuroscience, and far more likely to hold.

-Want the full breakdown — implementation steps, referral pathways, and program-ready recommendations?
+Want the full breakdown, including implementation steps, referral pathways, and program-ready recommendations?

 Full TFR Model (PDF)